Skip to content

 Do I need home insurance legal cover?

-Legal expenses cover is relatively cheap compared to the cost of hiring a solicitor, and can be a big help if you find yourself in a legal dispute, such as:
+Legal expenses cover isn't mandatory, but it's relatively cheap compared to the cost of hiring a solicitor, and can be a big help if you find yourself in a legal dispute, such as:

 • A job contract dispute